victor5lm/tfm/README.md

     - `imp_mikropml_svm.csv`
     - `imp_mikropml_xgbtree.csv`

 - One directory called `importances_HEI`.
-Six files are stored here:
+Six files are stored here, where each file contains importances for all 20 taxa identified to be important by its corresponding model and the HEI classification of the study cohort:
     - `imp_caret_gbm_hei.csv`
     - `imp_caret_rf_hei.csv`
     - `imp_caret_svm_hei.csv`